Residential

 2024 |

-This project involved the creation of two double rear extensions for neighbouring properties within the Dulwich Estate Conservation Area—a challenging endeavour due to strict material guidelines and height restrictions imposed by neighbour concerns.
+This project involved the design of two rear extensions for neighbouring homes within the Dulwich Estate Conservation Area.